-Technology advancement and the introduction of smart switches has enabled lighting automation that wasn’t possible before.
+Technology advancement and the introduction of smart switches have enabled lighting automation that wasn’t possible before.
 Couple this with a smartphone app that allows you to manage all your lighting and devices that are connected to the smart switches and you have the ultimate convenience.

 In addition, motion sensors are great as a deterrent as well.
 Unlit areas around the house provide a perfect hiding spot for potential thieves.
-Outdoor lighting that is controlled by motion sensors are activated when there is motion detected.
+Outdoor lighting that is controlled by motion sensors is activated when there is motion detected.

 You need to save electricity by automating your lighting using automatic timers for indoor lights.
 This works especially well if you have rooms that receive less traffic, such as your master bedroom or office.